Optimal quantum circuit cuts with application to clustered Hamiltonian simulation: Space-like cuts

-In the statement of the following theorem, ``polynomial-size" indicates circuits which are of size polynomial in $n$, $t$, and $\veps$, while ``locally'' refers to product unitaries with respect to subsystems $AR_A$ and $BR_B$. \begin{theorem} Let $R_A$ and $R_B$ be a pair of ancilla qubits. \Cref{prob:clustered_ham_sim} can be solved using a quantum algorithm which computes $\hat{\bm{\mu}}$ using efficient classical post-processing of the measurement outcomes obtained from $N=O(\ee^{8 \eta t}/\veps^2)$ independent executions of random, polynomial-size quantum circuits each acting \emph{locally} on a copy of $\rho_{AB}\otimes \outerprod{00}{00}_{R_A R_B}$, where $\eta:=\sum_{k\in \partial A}\norm{H_k}$.
+In the statement of the following theorem, ``polynomial-size" indicates circuits which are of size polynomial in $n$, $t$, and $\veps$, while ``locally'' refers to product unitaries with respect to subsystems $AR_A$ and $BR_B$. \begin{theorem} \Cref{prob:clustered_ham_sim} can be solved using a quantum algorithm which computes $\hat{\bm{\mu}}$ using efficient classical post-processing of the measurement outcomes obtained from $N=O(\ee^{4 \eta t}/\veps^2)$ independent executions of random, polynomial-size quantum circuits each acting \emph{locally} on a copy of $\rho_{AB}\otimes \outerprod{00}{00}_{R_A R_B}$, where $\eta:=\sum_{k\in \partial A}\norm{H_k}$ and $R_A$ and $R_B$ are a pair of ancilla qubits.
 Moreover, there is a classical algorithm to sample these circuits in time $\mathrm{poly}(n,t,1/\veps)$. \end{theorem} It is straightforward to see that we may execute the circuits in this theorem one-at-a-time on a single system of $\max\{n_A,n_B\}+1$ qubits so long as the initial state is a product state $\rho=\rho_A\otimes \rho_B$, making use of the assumption that the observable $X$ is implementable without applying entangling unitaries prior to measuring.
-This allows one to recover the originally suggested use-case of solving this problem from Ref.~\cite{peng2020simulating}; that is, reducing the number of qubits required to perform a quantum simulation task. \begin{proof}[Proof of \Cref{thm:clustered_ham_sim}] We describe an algorithm which satisfies all the required properties.
+This allows one to recover the originally suggested use-case of solving this problem from Ref.~\cite{peng2020simulating}; that is, reducing the number of qubits required to perform a quantum simulation task.
+Additionally, a more precise bound on the variance of $\hat{\bm{\mu}}$ is possible.
+Namely, the proof relies on a local decomposition $\Gamma$ of the unitary circuit arising from $r$ Trotter steps having magnitude

+Thus, we see that the multiplicative overhead incurred by the procedure is close to one for weak interactions. \begin{proof}[Proof of \Cref{thm:clustered_ham_sim}] We describe an algorithm which satisfies all the required properties.
 The algorithm is based on a straightforward local decomposition of the first-order Trotter formula for the time-evolution $\mathscr{T}:\mathbb{R}\to \sfU(\calH_{AB})$ defined for all $x\in\mathbb{R}$ as

 By \cite[{Corollary~12}]{Childs_2021_trotter_error}, for instance, taking a sufficiently large positive integer $r=O(\mathrm{poly}(n)\ t^2\ \veps^{-1})$ and defining $U:=\mathscr{T}(t/r)^r$ we have

 By this choice, making use of the assumption that $\norm{X}\leq 1$ it holds that